 Lessons in dance composition (choreography) are part of the Theatre Class programme in which pupils are encouraged to use their own creativity.
 Using their classical and modern technique as a basis, the students explore the rhythmic, dynamic and spacial challenges involved in choreography, as well as the possibilities of expression and movement invention.
 At first, particular themes and musical works are suggested.
 It is the aim of this instruction to give pupils a structural basis on which they can develop their own choreographic ideas and thus become a creative partner for any choreographer they may work with during their professional career.

-The Gymnasium Hamm offers a "Ballet Profile" for the German "Abitur".
+This academic school offers a "Ballet Profile" for the German "Abitur".

 The German "Fach Abitur"

-Since 2014 the School of The Hamburg Ballet offers an alternative to "Abitur", the "Fach Abitur".
+Since 2014 the School of the Hamburg Ballet offers an alternative to "Abitur", the "Fach Abitur".
 The "Fach Abitur" is a specialised high school certificate of education which enables students to pursue their studies in certain subjects at universities in Germany.
 To qualify for the Fachabitur students must have successfully completed the 11th year at a German Gymnasium and the 8th and final year in the Theatre Class.
 These two certificates can be submitted to obtain this higher level of education.

 The boarding school is open to children 11 years of age or older.
 The head and her team of trained chaperons are responsible for the care and well-being of the children.
 They are available to the boarders around the clock.